-Diana Taylor, principal attorney at ST Legal Group, an employment law practice in Deerfield, Illinois, has a well-earned reputation for fairness.
+Diana (Taylor) Servos, principal attorney at ST Legal Group, an employment law practice in Deerfield, Illinois, has a well-earned reputation for fairness.
 She is as adept at successful negotiation as she is at vigorous litigation, and counts both employees and employers among her grateful clients.
-One area she has been especially interested in is noncompete agreements since it brings to the fore several contentious issues that legislators throughout the U.S. are struggling to resolve.
+One area she has been especially interested in is non-compete agreements since it brings to the fore several restrictive issues that legislators throughout the U.S. are struggling to resolve.

-Noncompete clauses prevent workers from legally accepting employment or starting a company in a type of business that competes with their ex-employer.
+Non-compete agreements clauses prevent workers from legally hiring an employee or starting a company in a type of business that competes with their ex-employer.
 Such agreements are usually part of the initial hiring process or part of a sale of a business, and are designed to be specific to a particular geographic region and to be enforceable for a limited period of time.

 - Opening a company that will compete with the business by using information absorbed while working there